Resources

 contentHash: string, // hex — SHA-256 of plaintext; bound inside encryptedDek

-Upload flows encrypt in the browser, ask the wallet to pay Walrus storage through the upload relay, then build Seal sidecar objects after the on-chain TX exposes the final Soul/Memory/Skills/Assets object IDs.
-Mirror APIs only verify and store those sidecars; they do not receive raw DEK envelopes.
+Mint and append flows encrypt in the browser, ask the wallet to pay Walrus storage, then build sidecar objects after the on-chain TX exposes the final SoulContent object ID.
+Mirror APIs verify and store the sidecars; they never receive raw DEKs.